Shopify/mobile-buy-sdk-ios/README.md

     }
 }
 ```
 Invoked when the customer has selected a shipping contact in the  Pay modal.
-The provided `PayPostalAddress` is a partial address the excludes the street address for added security.
+The provided `PayPostalAddress` is a partial address that excludes the street address for added security.
 This is actually enforced by `PassKit` and not the `Pay` framework.
 Nevertheless, information contained in `PayPostalAddress` is sufficient to obtain an array of available shipping rates from `Storefront.Checkout`.

 #### Did select shipping rate [⤴](#table-of-contents)
 ```swift